sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 ---
 title: Installation Guide using Ansible
-description: "This document describes how to install SODA projects in a local cluster with detailed configuraiton options.
+description: "This document describes how to install SODA projects in a local cluster with detailed configuration options.
 These steps will help you to enable / disable projects.
 After installation using these steps, you can get the features of all the enabled projects.
 You can test either through SODA Dashboard UI or CLI"
 weight: 40
 ---
-This document describes how to install SODA projects in a local cluster with detailed configuraiton options.
+This document describes how to install SODA projects in a local cluster with detailed configuration options.
 These steps will help you to enable / disable projects.
 After installation using these steps, you can get the features of all the enabled projects.
 You can test either through SODA Dashboard UI or CLI

 `Hereafter, Hotpot refers to API, Controller and Dock projects`